Reredos and Altar – Newspaper article (West Briton, 1897) E.H. Sedding architect; 1897

 Chancel Screen Restoration – Photographs (PWDRO 244/5); 1903-05

 There are four photographs in PWDRO of the screen at Madron, one showing the full width and the other three the north, chancel and south sections, respectively.
 A newspaper article about its dedication provides the information that the screen was restored by ‘Messrs [sic] Rashleigh, Pinwell [sic] & Co.’ from designs by Edmund H. Sedding (Cornishman, 1903).
 This was an enormous and expensive piece of work.
 The screen is about 53 feet wide and divided into 15 bays.
-Fifteenth-century carved panels were re-used to form the base, but the rest of the screen, with vaulting and carved cornice, was reproduced in darkened oak in medieval design.
+On top of the fifteenth-century carved panels, the rest of the screen, with vaulting and carved cornice, was reproduced in darkened oak in medieval design.
 It seems, however, that not all of the decorative work was complete at the time of dedication.
 In February 1905 ‘several lengths of very fine cresting and moulding for the cornice of Madron church screen’ were exhibited in Plymouth (Western Morning News, 1905 p.
 8) and presumably installed soon afterwards.
-The work was the gift of Nora Bolitho of Laregan in memory of her parents, William (died 1895) and Mary Hichens (died 1902) of Polwithen.

 Cornishman (1903) St. Madron Church.
 The Chancel Screen Restored.
 8 October p.
 5.